Take Care. It's a Desert Out There...: Release and artwork

 The Caretaker released Take Care.
 It's a Desert Out There... on 15 December 2017, which was between the release of Stages 3-4 of his album series Everywhere at the End of Time.
-Kirby would give Take Care for people attending at his Kraków Barbican performance.
+Kirby would give Take Care to people attending his performance at Barbican Hall in London.
 Released in 1800 copies of CD, it included a message stating its proceeds would be donated to the mental health charity Mind.
-However, due to high demand, Kirby decided to release it on his YouTube channel, vvmtest.
+However, due to high demand, Kirby decided to additionally release it on his YouTube channel, vvmtest.
 He affirmed in 2017 that only 350 of the CD copies were "signed and numbered," and that he would repress more of an approximate amount "at some point in the new year."
 Upon upload to Leyland's YouTube channel, the track's authorship information simply read "Remembered by the Caretaker", as opposed to the usual "Audio remembered, disfigured and forgotten by the Caretaker."

 The artwork, painted in 2016 and named Blame Shines Within the Demise, was created by Kirby's long-time friend Ivan Seal.
 Seal performed with Kirby at the Barbican, to the confusion of some writers who thought Seal was Mark Fisher.
 Like in Everywhere at the End of Time, Seal's paintings in the context of Kirby's music, specifically as the Caretaker, received praise.
 However, writer Matt Colquhoun praised them for different reasons.
 He felt that Seal's abstract style "lends itself well to capturing the positive side of the Caretaker's otherwise melancholic project."
 The writer noticed his bric-à-brac works as being "another example of psychedelic domesticity."